7 Bizarre Beauty Myths Which Are Actually True

 2. Rubbing eyes too much can give wrinkles

-3. Washing hair with beer can make it thicker and stronger
+3. Washing hair with a beer can make it thicker and stronger

 4. Some foods can make acne worse